florianwotin/TREX_IA/README.md

 # TREX_IA
 ## Introduction
-This part will describe the implementation of deep learning techniques to control the robot through the pathway thanks to the pictures taken by the webcam.
+This part will describe the implementation a deep learning techniques and image classification to control the robot through the pathway thanks to the pictures taken by the webcam.

 The different objectives are:
-- Import the pictures from the storage disk
+- Import the files from the storage disk
-- Load pictures paths and labels
+- Import pictures paths and labels
 - Balance data
-- Prepare arrays
+- Load pictures and labels
 - Augment and process pictures
 - Create and train the model
+- Print the results and save the model

 ## Find the notebook
 The neural network is designed and trained on [Google Colab](https://colab.research.google.com) This platform provides solutions to create Python notebooks and get much more GPU power to train faster the models.

-The TREX notebook can be found at this [address](https://colab.research.google.com/drive/1Inww_IHnbZclx8BwDfj4aP4N3cu4Dl9k?usp=sharing) You can also choose to create a new notebook with File > New Notebook.
+The TREX notebook can be found [here](https://colab.research.google.com/drive/1Inww_IHnbZclx8BwDfj4aP4N3cu4Dl9k?usp=sharing).
+You can also choose to create a new notebook with File > New Notebook.

 The notebook is divided into several code blocks which can be executed independently.
 At the first run, Colab will connect you to a new session.
 You can modify the execution type on Execution > Modify execution type to choose GPU or CPU.